-Want 2021 to be the year you accomplish your wildest dreams?
+Want 20223 to be the year you accomplish your wildest dreams?
 Stay tuned for the best way to create goals and smash your targets.

 Everyone has dreams and hopes for the future.
-Often, we really want something but are unsure of how to get there, or the thing we want seems so far away that it doesn’t seem like it’ll ever happen.
-Regardless of what your goal is or how big or small it is, if you’re a young person who wants to accomplish something, you need to set goals.
+Often, we really want something but are unsure how to get there, or the thing we want seems so far away that it doesn’t seem like it’ll ever happen.
+Regardless of your goal or how big or small it is, if you’re a young person who wants to accomplish something, you need to set goals.

 What are SMART goals?

 SMART is an acronym that can be used to easily build and assess your goals to see if they are effective.
-The criteria of a SMART goal are highly influenced by the goal setting theory by Locke and Latham, but in a neatly tied package that is much easier to understand and implement.

 Let’s look at an example of setting a SMART goal.
-You may be wanting to feel fitter and healthier and therefore, have a goal of regularly exercising.
+You may be wanting to feel fitter and healthier and, therefore, have a goal of regularly exercising.
 Now let’s turn this goal of regular exercise into a SMART goal.

 I will exercise for a minimum of 30 minutes per day, three times per week by March 1st.

 How about you show appreciation for your family and take the pressure off some of the household work?
 How can you make this a SMART goal?